 Born in Chicago, Illinois, on March 5, 1938, Margulis “led a life devoted to science”, writes biologist Bridgett Payseur.

 A review of her 1998 book Symbiotic Planet: A New Look at Evolution, said Margulis “has made a career of proposing wild, improbable ideas that later became mainstream science.
 In this fascinating volume, she shows that co-operation has been as potent a force as competition in the evolution of life.”

-In its article on Margulis, who died on November 22, 2011, the Encyclopaedia Britannica says she was generally considered a radical by her peers, who took traditional Darwinian “survival of the fittest” approaches to biology.
+In its article on Margulis, the Encyclopaedia Britannica says she was generally considered a radical by her peers, who took traditional Darwinian “survival of the fittest” approaches to biology.

 It says her ideas focused on symbiosis, “a living arrangement of two different organisms in an association that can be either beneficial or unfavourable”, which “were frequently greeted with skepticism and even hostility”.

 Some of her most important work was centred on her “serial endosymbiotic theory” (SET) of the origin of cells, which in 1970 she described in her first book, Origin of Eukaryotic Cells, and further explored in her 1981 book, Symbiosis in Cell Evolution.

 Payseur explains that Margulis was most interested in the effect of symbiosis on evolution.

 “’Sym' means together, and 'biosis', of course, means living,” she says.
 “So, symbiosis describes how two organisms live together.
 She was particularly interested in a part of the cell called the mitochondria, which helps make energy for the cell.
 Upon seeing a mitochondrion, she noted that it looked like a bacterium.”